arbor-sim/arbor/doc/morphology.rst

 ==========

 A cell's *morphology* describes both its geometry and branching structure.
-Morphologies in Arbor are modelled as a set of one dimensional cables of variable radius, joined together to form a tree.
-The geometry is given by a series of segments, which are truncated conic frustums that represent an unbranched section of the cell.
+Morphologies in Arbor are modeled as a set of one dimensional cables of variable radius, joined together to form a tree.
+The cables are described by a series of segments, which are truncated conic frustums.

 Segment Trees
 --------------

-A *segment tree* is a description of a cell's morphology that is designed to support both the diverse descriptions of cell morphologies (e.g. SWC, NeuroLicida, NeuroML), and tools that iteratively construct cell morphologies (e.g. L-system generators, interactive cell-builders).
+A *segment tree* is a description of a the segments and their connections that is designed to support both the diverse descriptions of cell morphologies (e.g. SWC, NeuroLicida, NeuroML), and tools that iteratively construct cell morphologies (e.g. L-system generators, interactive cell-builders).

-The building blocks of segment trees is are *points* and *segments*:
+The building blocks of a segment tree are *points* and *segments*:

-* *point*: a three-dimensional location and a radius, used to indicate the radius of of a cable.
+* *point*: a three-dimensional location and a radius, used to mark the centre and radius of the cable.

 * *segment*: a frustum (cylinder or truncated cone), with the centre and radius at each end defined by a pair of points.